Management policy questions

-- Please explain actions concerning Mitsubishi Motors Corporation (MMC).
+Please explain actions concerning Mitsubishi Motors Corporation (MMC).

-We plan to continue to cooperate with MMC in the areas of human resources and sales activities outside of Japan.
+Mitsubishi Corporation plans to continue to cooperate with MMC in the areas of human resources and sales activities outside of Japan.

-- What action has Mitsubishi Corporation taken in regard to compliance?
+What action has Mitsubishi Corporation taken in regard to compliance?

-- How is Mitsubishi Corporation active with respect to the environment and corporate citizenship?
+How is Mitsubishi Corporation active with respect to the environment and corporate citizenship?

 Please learn more about the company's Sustainability here.